godotengine/godot-vscode-plugin/README.md

 ## Available commands

-The plug-ins adds a few entries to the command palette.
+The plug-ins adds a few entries to the command palette

 - Update Workspace Symbols
 - Run workspace as godot project